chrisgscott/ellen-frontend/project_log.md

 - MCP tools configured for direct Supabase querying by AI assistant

 ---

+[2025-07-16 12:47] — Adjusted vertical spacing on the home page to better center the chat input, improving the overall layout and focus.

+[2025-07-16 12:45] — Refined the chat input's focus glow to be a very subtle and diffuse effect, providing a polished look without being distracting.

 [2025-07-16 12:40] — Added a subtle background color to the market price ticker cards to visually differentiate them from the navigation cards.